TelemetryDeck/KotlinSDK/README.md

 A session typically begins when the user opens the app or resumes interaction after a period of inactivity.

-Note: If `sendNewSessionBeganSignal` is set to true and `SessionAppProvider` is enabled, the signal `TelemetryDeck.Session.started` is send for every start of a new session.
+Note: If `sendNewSessionBeganSignal` is set to `true`, the `TelemetryDeck.Session.started` is send for every start of a new session.

 ### Completed Session